After slaving away for many hours, your podcast is now live.

-You excitedly anticipate seeing the hundreds of downloads and opening emails coming from new subscribers congratulating you for a job well done and thanking you for such a timely podcast.
+You excitedly anticipate seeing hundreds of downloads and opening emails coming from new subscribers congratulating you for a job well done and thanking you for an awesome podcast.

-However, weeks has gone by.
-Yet none of the great things you’ve heard about podcasting has happened.
-Your email list hasn’t grown, and no one has subscribed to your podcast.
+However, weeks passed and none of the great things you looked forward to has happened.
+Your email list hasn’t grown and no one has subscribed to your podcast.
 You feel frustrated and begin to question if launching a podcast was a good idea after all.

-If this sounds just like you, then you’ve come to the right place.
-In this article, you will learn how to promote your first podcast so that your target audience take notice and listen.
+If this is a scenario you can relate to, then you’ve come to the right place.
+In this article, you will learn how to promote your first podcast so that your target audience will surely take notice.

-The first thing you need to do before recording your first podcast episode is to understand your avatar –that one single person who represents your perfect customer.
-Without this, you will not be able to properly promote your podcast episodes.
+The first thing you need to do before recording your first podcast episode is to understand your avatar-–that single person who represents your perfect customer.
+Without this, you will not be able to properly promote your podcast.

-One of the common mistakes first-time podcasters make is that they tend to be too general when they describe who is their avatar.
-That’s because they want to make sure that they maximize their reach with each and every podcast episode that goes live.
+One of the common mistakes first time podcasters make is they tend to be too general when describing their avatar.

-On the other hand, the avatar of a seasoned and successful podcaster would be described something like this:
+The avatar of a seasoned and successful podcaster would be similar to this:

-He loves what he does, and he is highly praised for the advice that he gives his clients.
-But now that he is considering of settling down with his current girlfriend, he doesn’t want this relationship to end in another divorce.
+He loves what he does and he is highly praised for the advice that he gives his clients.
+But now that he is considering settling down with his current girlfriend, he doesn’t want this relationship to end in another divorce.

 Bill has been wanting to resign and set up his own consultancy business.
-He has been reading about podcasting and he has been considering it as his way of getting his name out there so that he would have already a customer base that he can offer his services.
+He has been reading about podcasting and he has been considering it as his way of getting his name out there so that he would have a solid customer base that he can offer his services to.
 He just doesn’t know how to begin and how to do it because he is not what anyone would call a ‘tech savvy’ person.”

 As you can see, a well-described avatar goes beyond demographics.
-You need to probe deeper that you also have an idea of what are your avatar’s challenges, weaknesses, and pain points.
-These would not only help you determine what kind of topics to discuss in your podcast episodes.
-More important, it will help you find your avatar so that you can promote your first podcast to them.
+If you want to probe deeper, you need to figure out the avatar’s challenges, weaknesses, and pain points.
+These would not only help you determine what kind of topics to discuss in your podcast episodes, it will also help you find your avatar so that you can promote your first podcast to them.

-Here are some places where you can look for them:
+Here are some places you can look for your avatar:

 · Networking events